henrylawson/photish/README.md

 ### Rake Task

-If you would prefer to use Photish as a task in a rake.
+If you would prefer to use Photish as a task in [Rake](http://rake.rubyforge.org/).
 A helper class is available to create custom rake tasks that call Photish.
 The helper class is defined in [Photish::Rake::Task](https://github.com/henrylawson/photish/blob/master/lib/photish/rake/task.rb).

 In your Rakefile, simply add the following to wrap the generate command: